Cineworld to close all UK, Ireland screens, Sunday Times says

 The release of “Black Widow” and “West Side Story” has also been delayed until 2021.

-Reporting by Aakriti Bhalla in Bengaluru; Editing by Daniel Wallis and Paul Simao
+Reporting by Aakriti Bhalla in Bengaluru; Editing by Daniel Wallis, Paul Simao and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.